 - 19% exhibit signs of anxiety

 Our psychological pain grows.
-Our jobs are less satisfying, our moral principles diminish as we compromise to keep our clients, as we constantly pursue the billable hours and high pressure of a law practice.
-We use drugs and alcohol to ignore, escape, avoid and deny personal pain and to avoid ever increasing anxiety.
+Our jobs are less satisfying, our moral principles diminish as we compromise to keep our clients, as we constantly pursue the billable hours and high pressure of law practice.
+We use drugs and alcohol to ignore, escape, avoid and deny personal pain and to avoid ever-increasing anxiety.

 Difficulties will surely enter our lives and they are never too many or too few.
 God knows just how hot to heat the furnace of affliction.
 It is called the crucible of love.
 While difficulties are random and unexpected, we should always anticipate this happening.